 Robbinsdale Area Schools launched an initiative to provide a portable digital device for every student in grades 5-12.
-In the fall of 2013, all fifth grade students began using Chromebooks.
+In the fall of 2013, all fifth-grade students began using Chromebooks.
 Chromebooks were distributed to middle school students in August 2014.
 Chromebooks were distributed to all high school students in the fall of 2015.
-FAIR and Highview will fully participate in 2016.

 In elementary schools, Chromebooks are distributed in classrooms.
 Each teacher determines when the Chromebook is sent home based on classroom assignments.

 In middle and high schools, Chromebooks are distributed to students near the beginning of the school year.
 Click on Fall 2019 Distribution above to learn more about distribution events.
 Middle and high school students are expected to bring the Chromebook to school, fully charged, every day.

 Students who enter after school has started will be provided with a Chromebook after enrolling, signing the Chromebook use agreement (English | Spanish), and paying the insurance.
 Information is available in the school office.

 Internet at Home

 The Chromebook is an Internet device.
 Although some tasks can be completed offline, Internet access is important for full functionality.